Unlocking the Freedom of the Mind: Lessons from Virginia Woolf

 1. Choose a meaningful story: Something personal or a lesson learned.

-2. Write conversationally: Imagine you're talking to a friend.
+2. Write conversationally: Imagine you're talking to a friend over a coffee (or vino).

 3. Share authentically: Trust that your story will resonate with someone who needs it.